Cardinals vs. Rays Player Props Betting Odds

 Diaz Stats

-- Yandy Diaz has collected 114 hits with 22 doubles, 16 home runs and 46 walks.
-He has driven in 55 runs.
+- Yandy Diaz has recorded 118 hits with 22 doubles, 16 home runs and 46 walks.
+He has driven in 56 runs.

-- Diaz enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .273 with a double, two home runs, two walks and four RBI.
+- Diaz enters this game looking to extend his four-game hit streak.
+In his last five games he is hitting .409 with a double, a home run, a walk and four RBI.

 Diaz Recent Games